Skip to main content

 System overview

-Atlas Infra is a shared AWS stack with one public edge, one shared ECS cluster, one Kafka backbone, and separate runtime surfaces for the three operator-facing workloads in this repository.
+Atlas Infra is a shared AWS stack with one public edge, one shared ECS cluster, one Kafka backbone, and separate runtime surfaces for the workloads in this repository.

 Runtime topology